News & Info

 Do You Have What It Takes To Be A Champion?

 The 2014 State Cup is the standard by which all teams are judged.
 The competition determines our State Champs and who advances in the National Championship Series.
-Deadline to enter without a late fee is March 1, 2014.
+Deadline to enter without a late fee is March 3, 2014.
+Registration, with a late fee, is open until 4:00 PM on March 26.

 Open Tournament Registration Underway